New York Roads - NY 27 - NYC/Nassau Co.

 An EB Brooklyn photo of my own taken at E. 91st St. There are a few exit numbers off of Linden Blvd., specifically on one stretch a little west of Conduit Blvd., but there are no interchanges, just ramps to the outer ("frontage") roads.

 EB on Conduit Blvd. with a very wide median that is clear for over a mile.
 It was supposed to hold I-78, the Bushwick Expressway, but even though that concept has long died, nothing happens in the median until NY 27 dips down, ready to begin the Nassau Expressway (NY 878).
+What could have been under the patch on this sign?
+Declan Hughes informs me it's a flip panel that says CLOSED for the rare times a park would be closed.

 I'm on the NY 27 EB level of this stack.
-The Nassau Expressway (878) flies overhead, and then the top level is the ramp from the Belt Parkway EB to NY 878.
+The Nassau Expressway (878) flies overhead, and then the top level is the ramp from Belt Parkway EB to NY 878.
 The second level is only the EB direction of 878, because WB ends over a mile to the east.
 This was supposed to be a doubled overpass with a WB direction, and then the freeway would have continued up Conduit Blvd. as I mentioned above.
 Now it's the only official one-way Interstate according to the FHWA, but NY just signs it as a state route.

-EB along the side of the Belt Parkway, still Conduit Ave.
+EB along the side of Belt Parkway, still Conduit Ave.
 The last two photos are of different entrances, one before and one after Springfield Blvd.

 You do get some old signs if you head toward I-678, most likely because traffic passing under these signs is also coming (separately) from NY 878 and Belt Pkwy.
 WB.